ranjancse26/Stratis-SaleDeedRegistry/README.md

 ## Inspiration

 The Sale Deed Registry, A based smart contract application was inspired by the "Indian" government.
-Currently, most of these aspects are done with the combination of tons of paper work and some electronic.
+Currently, most of these aspects are done with the combination of tons of paperwork and some electronic.
 Though few states went ahead and implemented a fully electronic way of filing the submission for the "Sale Deed", however, it's taking a significant amount of time for the whole process to complete.

 ## What it does

 The Sale Deed Registry as the name says, it's responsible for handling the sale deed fulfillment between the seller and the buyer.
-The main actors of the system are - Buyer, Seller and Payee.
+The main actors of the system are - Buyer, Seller, and Payee.

 ## Where can I download Source Code?